saigon-devs/docker-api-wrapper/README.md

   * Wait a container
   * Remove a container
   * Copy files or folders from a container
-2. Containers
-  * Build image from a Dockerfile
-  * Get the history of an image
-  * Push an image on the registry
-  * Tag an image into a repository
 3. Misc
   * Check auth configuration
   * Ping the docker server